-How does Amazon work?
-How do you develop technology to make organisations more productive?
-If you’re interested in both computer science and business, this flexible degree plays to your strengths.
+If you’re interested in both computer science and business – delivered by experts in both fields – this flexible degree plays to your strengths.

-Your first year provides a strong foundation in Information Systems, Business Analytics, Software Development and key debates in Management, Organisations and Work.
-You can also study areas such as Creative Technology, Entrepreneurship, Design, Marketing and Operations Management.
+Your first year provides a strong foundation in Information Systems, Business Analytics and Software Development, and covers key debates in Management, Organisations and Work.
+You can also study areas such as Entrepreneurship, Marketing and Operations Management.

-In your second year, you’ll move on to areas such as Financial Accounting, Managing Business Information Systems, Knowledge and Data, Project Management and Software Design.
-You can choose from options ranging from Business Ethics to Human Resource Management.
-You will also learn how to conduct a piece of business research before you prepare for your placement.
+In your second year, you move on to areas such as Financial Accounting, Managing Business Information Systems, Knowledge and Data, Project Management and Software Design.
+You can choose from options ranging from Business Ethics to Human Resource Management, and have the opportunity to conduct a piece of business research.

 The University will use all reasonable effort to support you to find a suitable placement for your studies.
 While a placement role may not be available in a field or organisation that is directly related to your academic studies or career aspirations, all placement roles offer valuable experience of working at a graduate level and gaining a range of professional skills.

 If you are unsuccessful in securing a suitable placement for your third year, you will be able to transfer to the equivalent non-placement degree scheme and would continue with your studies at Lancaster, finishing your degree after your third year.
 The University offers a range of shorter placement and internship opportunities for which you would be welcome to apply.Programme outcomes